SoweluAvanzo/DAO-ML_to_Solidity/README.md

 ![immagine](https://github.com/user-attachments/assets/3a60fc72-eb75-4fa3-a91f-b5041b7725a3)

 ## Data Model
 We provide below a class diagram displaying the key classes of a language-independent model of a DAO specified using DAO-ML.
-These are contained in the DAOClasses.py module.
+This model expands the module in the diagram above, dsiplaying the translator architecture.
+Its implementation can be found in the DAOClasses.py file.

 ![immagine](https://github.com/user-attachments/assets/36f18139-71a0-44f7-8e69-d8fcd74912d9)